strategy-coach/spry/lib/engine/README.md

 print breadcrumbs, generate SQL DDL/inserts, and watch the filesystem to re-orchestrate on change with a `dev` mode.

+TODO: use `deps.ts` or import maps to unify usage of all libraries instead of putting hardcoded libraries in import statements.

 ## TypeScript Engine vs Polyglot Plugins

 Spry itself (the engine) is written in Deno and TypeScript.
 But the pipeline is